 Deciding on a Width

 This is likely the first choice you should make and it will likely also be the easiest.
-What might be called length for other equipment is called width on these units because they sit on a counter and are faced from the long sides by the users and customers.
-They range from 47- to 87-inches wide, offering plenty of room to display your ingredients.
+What might be called length for other equipment is called width for a sushi display case because it sits on a counter, with customers and staff viewing it from its long sides.
+They range from 47- to 87-inches wide, offering plenty of room to display your creations.

 Picking a Location for the Refrigeration System

-These units will have a compressor, which includes most of the cooling components, located on either the left or right.
+Every sushi display case will have a compressor, a key part of the refrigeration system, located on either the left or right.
 Which end you pick should mostly be guided by which will have the best air circulation around it.

 Louvered vents on the outside of the unit will allow the refrigeration system to bring in and expel air for cooling the condenser coils.
 The more free space around those open areas, the easier it will be for the fans to move that air, which means your unit will run more efficiently.

 If you'll be mounting a sushi case against a wall or other fixture, be sure you purchase one with the compressor on the opposite side of the unit.
 You should also consider where your customers will sit and where your workers will be in relation to the sushi display.
 If your seating will be to the right of the unit, opt for a left-mounted compressor.
 If your register is to the left of the display, you'll want to look at right-mounted compressors or you might end up with a steaming-mad cashier.